-11. Registration.
+11. Registration

-Pursuant to §7-201 et seq. of the Corporations and Associations Article of the Annotated Code of Maryland, corporations and other legal entities not incorporated or formed in the State shall be registered with the State Department of Assessments and Taxation, 301 West Preston St., Baltimore, Maryland 21201, before doing any interstate or foreign business in this State.
-Before doing any intrastate business in this State, a foreign corporation or legal entity shall qualify with the Department of Assessments and Taxation.
+Pursuant to §7-201 et seq. of the Corporations and Associations Article of the Annotated Code of Maryland, corporations not incorporated in the State shall be registered with the State Department of Assessments and Taxation, 301 West Preston St., Baltimore, Maryland 21201, before doing any interstate or foreign business in this State.
+Before doing any intrastate business in this State a foreign corporation shall qualify with the Department of Assessments and Taxation.

-12. Contingent Fees.
+12. Contingent Fee Prohibition

-The Contractor warrants that it has not employed or retained any person, partnership, corporation, or other entity, other than a bona fide employee or agent working for the Contractor, to solicit or secure this agreement, and that it has not paid or agreed to pay any person, partnership, corporation, or other entity, other than a bona fide employee or agent, any fee or any other consideration contingent on the making of this agreement.
+The Contractor, architect, or engineer (as applicable) warrants that it has not employed or retained any person,, partnership, corporation, or other entity, other than a bona fide employee or agent working for the Contractor, to solicit or secure this agreement, and that it has not paid or agreed to pay any person, partnership, corporation, or other entity, other than a bona fide employee or agent, any fee or any other consideration contingent on the making of this agreement.

-13. EPA Compliance.
+13. EPA Compliance